What's going on in the rest of the book?

 - He introduces some rules for the animals about loyalty (have it), alcohol (don't drink it), money (don't use it), and killing other animals (um, don't do it).

 - Get out your highlighters, Shmoopers.
 We have a feeling these rules are going to be important.

-They all sing "Beasts of England," a lovely tune eliciting warm and fuzzy feelings of togetherness.
+- After this rousing vision of equality, all the animals sing "Beasts of England," a lovely tune eliciting warm and fuzzy feelings of togetherness.